 The reasons behind an ex-spouse behaving in this way vary, but typically it either stubbornness or an inability to relinquish a feeling of power they feel they hold over their ex-spouse.
 Regardless of why they are behaving this way, the bottom line is that they have been ordered by the court to do something and if they are not doing it, they will face legal ramifications.

-Legal Ramifications of Non-Compliance With Court Ordered Divorce Decree
+Legal Ramifications of Non-Compliance with Court Ordered Divorce Decree

 Judges and attorneys will refer to ARS 13-2810, which explains the laws that go with interfering with judicial proceedings and court orders.

 Judges do not take situations like these lightly and depending on how this person was behaving during the divorce proceedings, they could face some serious consequences.
-It is important to remember that even though you went through a divorce proceeding, it is up to the judge to decide what is the most fair situation.
+It is important to remember that even though you went through a divorce proceeding, it is up to the judge to decide what is the fairest situation.
 With that being said, failure to comply with a divorce decree could see the judge change the divorce decree.

 If one party is unable to follow a divorce decree a judge may make the following changes to the final decree: